clerkma/yytex/README.txt

 hope that there will be interest in the TeX community to revive the Y&Y distribution, and/or integrate the Y&Y programs, fonts, and other files into other free software packages, and that others will come forward to lead the project from this point.
+I will be most pleased to turn over administration of the project.

 I hope that any new distribution based on Y&Y will follow the TeX Directory Structure and use the current versions of TeX-related packages